To submit a blog or pitch an idea, or just to get in touch, please email the Editor, Christopher Finnigan at email@example.com

-We encourage submissions of posts by academics and experts analysing recent developments in South Asia or setting out new research.
-Our remit covers Afghanistan, Bangladesh, Bhutan, India, Myanmar, Nepal, Pakistan, and Sri Lanka and articles accepted for publication should fit into one or more of the following themes:
+We encourage submissions by academics, journalists, researchers, activists, students (post-graduate and above), consultants and policy experts analysing recent developments in South Asia.
+Our remit covers Afghanistan, Bangladesh, Bhutan, India, Maldives, Myanmar, Nepal, Pakistan, and Sri Lanka, and articles accepted for publication should fit into one or more of the following themes:

 - Security and Foreign Policy